These fresh vegetable spring rolls are packed with Thai basil, carrots, lettuce, green onion, and more! Bonus: they’re naturally gluten-free.

 - 1 red Thai chili (for spice) or red bell pepper (for less spice)

-- One small bunch Thai basil (highly recommended! or substitute other types of basil)
+- 1 small bunch Thai basil (highly recommended! or substitute other types of basil)

 - Other filling ideas: Cilantro, mint, bean sprouts, cucumber, cooked shrimp, chopped peanuts – try to have at least one fresh herb!